-(Well, not totally irrationally; sketching the experiences took a lot more time than writing, which significantly delayed bedtime.)
+(Actually, not so irrationally; sketching the experiences took a lot more time than writing, which significantly delayed bedtime.)

-(Although I did limit the time in which he had to draw and cut it down to 2 or 3 things rather than 5.
-I mean, the kid did have to go to bed at some point.)
+(Although I did limit the time in which he had to draw, cutting it down to 2 or 3 things rather than 5.
+I mean, the kid needed to go to bed at some point.)

 So yeah, we can know in a general sense what direction people need to take.
 The Torah, the Shulchan Aruch, the mussar books all guide us.